End of Life: Helping with Comfort and Care

-It can be overwhelming to be asked to make health care decisions for someone who is dying and no longer able to make his or her own decisions.
-It is even more difficult if you do not have written or even verbal guidance (see Planning for End-of-Life Care Decisions).
+It can be overwhelming to be asked to make healthcare decisions for someone who is dying and is no longer able to make his or her own decisions.
+It is even more difficult if you do not have written or verbal guidance (see Prepare Advance Directives and Other Documents).
 How do you decide what type of care is right for someone?
-Even when you have written documents, some decisions still might not be clear.
+Even when you have written documents, some decisions still might not be clear since the documents may not address every situation you could face.

-If you are making decisions for someone at the end of life and trying to use one of these approaches, it may be helpful to think about the following:
+If you are making decisions for someone at the end of life and are trying to use one of these approaches, it may be helpful to think about the following questions:

 - Has the dying person ever talked about what he or she would want at the end of life?